Metrolink rolling stock: History

 About 10-30 surplus Sentinel cars are stored close to Union Station on tracks laying parallel to the Los Angeles River.
 Metrolink's long-term plans for these cars is uncertain as Metrolink's original goal was to replace all of the Sentinel Fleet coaches with the Guardian Fleet coaches, but this is not possible until additional Guardian Fleet orders are placed.
 The decision of which Sentinel Fleet cars to keep or scrap is complicated.
 The Sentinel Fleet passenger coaches carry little to no debt, but require major rehabilitation as they are close to the end of their service life.
 In addition to rehabilitation, the Sentinel Coaches would also require safety features that the Hyundai Rotem Coaches have, such as enhanced seating and break-away tables, but reinforcement of the aluminum alloy body structure isn't needed.
 (Sentinel Fleet cars lack impact-absorbing horizontal steel side beams and crumple zones.)

 On September 3, 2015, Metrolink announced the addition of a second locomotive (leased from BNSF Railway) to each train set to be coupled in front of the Rotem cab car while they undergo a review of their safety features following the 2015 Oxnard train derailment.
 The cab cars remained in service as passenger coaches.
 The investigation examined the plow-like attachment under the front of the cab cars that failed to prevent the derailment by allowing wreckage to get under the wheels.
 On November 1, 2016, the leased BNSF locomotives were returned, as repairs and enhancements to the Rotem cab cars' plows were completed.

-Metrolink has contracted with Talgo and Systra to rebuild 50 of its 121 Bombardier Bi-level cars.
+In June 2019, Metrolink has contracted with Talgo and Systra to rebuild 50 of its 121 Bombardier Bi-level cars.
 The $64 million dollar contract, will focus on rebuilding the oldest Generation 1 cars which were delivered in 1992 and never received a manufacturer recommended mid-life overhaul (normally to take place after 15 years of service).
 The rebuild will replace and upgrade mechanical components of the cars, modernize interiors and will repaint the exterior into a new livery.
 Metrolink has an option to rebuild the 71 other cars, but does not currently have the funding.

+All trains must run with a Guardian cab car and a Guardian coach in position closest to the locomotive for proper crash energy management.